pjm4448/fiction/weird-fiction/reliquaries-of-regret-weird-fiction-anthology/the-inverted-weave-critical-analysis.md

 The text invokes the presence of **Whiro-te-tipua**, the Māori god of darkness, disease, and death.10 The "forgotten god stirring in subterranean repose" 1 and the "bioluminescent veins" of the fungi point directly to Whiro's domain.
 Whiro is often associated with *ngārara* (lizards, insects, bacteria) and decay.
 Roimata acts as a priestess of Whiro, channeling his energy of "illness" and "decay" rather than the healing energy of *Tāne* (forest/light).
 Her "dark work" aligns with the forces of *mate* (death/sickness) against *ora* (life/health).

-### **The Absence of the Kumara**

-The text does not mention the *kumara* (sweet potato) or the "great tree" (likely *Tāne Mahuta*), symbols of sustenance, peace (*Rongo*), and stability.31 Their absence is significant.
-Roimata exists in a world starved of spiritual nourishment, left only with the "carnivorous jewels" of the sundew. *Kumara* is associated with *Rongo-mā-Tāne* (god of peace and cultivated food), the antithesis of the wild, predatory plants Roimata cultivates.

 ### **Te Kore: The Void of Annihilation**

 The concept of ***Te Kore*** (The Void/The Nothingness) is central to Māori cosmogony as the realm of potential being.22 In *The Inverted Weave*, this concept is twisted.
 Instead of a pregnant void from which life springs (*Te Ao Mārama*), Roimata faces a void of "annihilation" and "dissolution".1 Her "inverted weave" pulls her back towards *Te Kore* not as a source of creation, but as a site of unmaking—an ontological black hole.